 The Owners Association oversees the maintenance and up keep of the common areas and homeowners’ front yards, manages the Architectural Review Committee (ARC) and enforces the Rules and Regulations for the community.
 Monthly assessments from the members fund these activities.
 The annual budget for the Owner’s Association is available to all members and can be obtained at the property management office.

 New to New Columbia?
 Read this welcome letter for helpful information and answers to some of your questions.

-Please join us for the quarterly HOA Board meeting on Tuesday, February 22, 2022, on Zoom at 6:30 PM.
+Please join us for the quarterly HOA Board meeting on Tuesday, February 27, 2024, at 6:30 PM.
 This meeting will be our first hybrid Zoom and in-person meeting.
-The in-person meeting will be located in our Community Education Center which is located at the following address: 4625 N Trenton St Portland OR 97203 Please email Michael at firstname.lastname@example.org or call the office at 503.943.5600 for additional details regarding the Zoom meeting portion!
+The in-person meeting will be located in our Community Education Center which is located at the following address: 4625 N Trenton St Portland OR 97203 Please email Michael at email@example.com or call the office at 503.943.5600 for additional details regarding the Zoom meeting portion!

 Please use the following form to submit a request to the Architectural Review Board.

 According to the Association’s Covenants, Conditions, and Restrictions (CCRs), homeowners interested in significant changes to the exterior appearances of their property must seek approval from the Architectural Review Committee (ARC).
 These changes include painting a home a different color, changing architectural features of a home, changing or installing a fence, etc. However, the CCRs are sometimes vague in what is allowed and what is not.
 In order to assist both homeowners and the ARC, I have drafted some guidelines.
 The guidelines support the information in the CCRs, as well as the information located in the original 2004 design guidelines for New Columbia.
 The guidelines I have developed are not meant to replace the CCRs, but rather, simply provide homeowners and the ARC a quick reference.

 Download: NCOA ARC Guidelines (PDF)